Glace-Tools/tiled-maps/README.md

 You can only use one zone's tileset for the foreground (you can use a different one in the background, but that needs to be a separate file).
 Make sure to add this first (in the tilesets window, click the arrow in the top right and add external tileset).

 Design your level!
-Make sure there are 4 layers (use the default "Tile Layer 1,2,3,4" names).
+Make sure there are 4 layers (use the default "Tile Layer 1/2/3/4" names).
 Glace will pass through all tiles except those in Layer 3.
-For entities, add the "Enemies and Objects" tileset (after adding the level tileset).
-Create an Object Layer, and place the entities in that layer.
-Don't put enemies in a tile layer!
-Make sure to include a Glace entity; this is the starting location.
+For objects, add the "Enemies and Objects" tileset (after adding the level tileset).
+Create an Object Layer, and place the objects in that layer.
+Don't put objects in a tile layer!
+Make sure to include a Glace object: this is the starting location.

 For background .tmx files, you should have 3 tile layers.
 Again, you can only use one zone's tileset (but it can be different from the foreground tileset).
 NOTE: The dimensions of the background .tmx file must be exactly half that of the map file in both X and Y (e.g. a map that is 1000x60 must have a background of 500x30).
 Also note that Tiled counts coordinates from 0, so the last coordinate will be the map size minus 1.